Tiny-Earth/DemoSite/site/src/experiences.md

 ### A few tips to make a think-pair-share more just and equitable

-- Invite students to share in a way that makes it clear you’re opening up the conversation, rather than looking for a particular answer on the first try (Waugh and Andrews, 2020).
+- Invite students to share in a way that makes it clear you’re opening up the conversation, rather than looking for a particular answer on the first try [waugh2020diving](@cite).
 For example, ask, “Can you get us started with an answer?”
 - Survey the class early in the term to find out who is willing to share their thoughts with the class and who prefers not to (Cooper et al. 2021).
 - Randomize the list of students to call on to prevent biasing responses to those who are fast at processing information or confident speaking in large groups—and to whom other students may defer even if they are incorrect (Theobald et al. 2017).